roesttezz/ftcase/README.md

 1. Settlement time
 2. Rules and regulations

 As JPMorgan Chase clearly stated that their stance over the cryptocurrencies remains supportive as long as proper regulations and control are implemented, their new digital currency also strived its best to meet such expectations.
-Specifically, JPM Coin is believed to solve 4 main concerns while benefiting the customers, as retrieved from their digital coin payments website:
+Specifically, JPM Coin is believed to solve 4 main concerns while benefiting the customers, as retrieved from their digital coin payments article on JPMorgan Chase offical website:

 > 1. **Strong Balance Sheet** of $2.6 trillion ensures stability and fiat
 > 2. **Security & Innovation** upheld by millions of dollars on cybersecurity each year and a Blockchain Center of Excellence